robertib24/Aimduino/README.md

 # AI-Arduino-Aimbot

 AI-Arduino-Aimbot is a custom aimbot solution using a combination of AI (specifically YOLO for object detection) and Arduino for precise mouse control.
-It captures the screen, processes it through a trained AI model (ONNX format), and uses Arduino to control the mouse cursor, simulating an aimbot functionality.
+It captures the screen, processes it through a trained AI model (PyTorch format), and uses Arduino to control the mouse cursor, simulating an aimbot functionality.

 This project is ideal for integrating AI-powered aimbot functionality into your system, where the AI model can track and target specific objects on the screen, and the Arduino handles the mouse movements and actions.